Anassdev/symfony2-angular-forms/README.md

 symfony2-angular-forms
 ======================

-Trying out Symfony2 forms with Angular forms
+Trying out Symfony2 forms with Angular form validation

-The purpose of this repository is to combine Symfony (2.3) forms and AngularJs (1.2) forms validition to create a nice user experience.
+The purpose of this repository is to combine Symfony (2.3) forms and AngularJs (1.2) form validition to create a nice user experience.

 Why use Symfony forms?